amralharazi/Stego/README.md

 ```
 ## Getting Started
 1. Make sure you have Xcode 14 or higher installed on your computer.
-2. To install thrid-part libraries, make sure Cocoapods is installed too.
-3. Download/clone Stego to a dicretory on your computer.
+2. Download/clone Stego to a dicretory on your computer.
-4. Run the current active scheme.
+3. Run the current active scheme.
 ## Usage
 You only need to have a photo and a string to get started.
 Upload the image you want to encode your secret into, then enter the secret.
 Boom!
 Now yo have the your secret encoded within the image.
 You can then export that to Files, and from there share that with other people.
 ## Limitations